Lizeth2989/DQS/README.md

 # DQS
 Thank you very much for your patience.
-The paper is in the review process, as soon as it is approved we will share the code.
+We have submitted an updated version of this project which is under review, as soon as it is accepted we share the code.
 Thank you so much.